timboudreau/audio_unit_rust_demo/README.md

  you need to edit the generated `WhateverAudioUnit.mm` to report what it really does in several places - the `channels` argument to the initial format and `_outputBus.maximumChannelCount` in `setupAudioBuses()`, and as pairs of integers in the value returned from `channelCapabilities`.
 Failure to set all of these consistently can result in a plugin validation warning or failure.
+The code here is an example of setting a plugin to do stereo-only.
  * There does exist a crate with Rust bindings that could potentially let you create pure-Rust audio-units.
  Looking at it, it appears to have missed a bunch of fundamentals - for example, it hardcodes the plugin vendor to be Apple where a cursory read of the docs will tell you that the code the author could only